VirgilSecurity/virgil-e3kit-x/README.md

 ```

 ## Unregistered User Encryption
-In this section, you'll find out how to create and use channel with unregistered on Virgil Cloud user.
+In this section, you'll learn how to create and use temporary channels in order to send encrypted data to users not yet registered on the Virgil Cloud.

+Warning: the temporary channel key used in this method is stored unencrypted and therefore is not as secure as end-to-end encryption, and should be a last resort after exploring the preferred [non-technical solutions](https://help.virgilsecurity.com/en/articles/3314614-how-do-i-encrypt-for-a-user-that-isn-t-registered-yet-with-e3kit).

-To archeive encrypted communication with unregistered user, channel creator generates temporary key pair and saves it on Virgil Cloud with access for future user identity.
-However, this key is stored unencrypted, so this type of communication can't be called e2ee.
-Channel creator uses this key for encryption.
-When participant finally registers, he can load this temporary key from Cloud and use to decrypt messages.
+To set up encrypted communication with unregistered user not yet known by Virgil, the channel creator generates a temporary key pair, saves it encrypted on Virgil Cloud, and gives access to the identity of the future user.
+The channel creator uses this key for encryption.
+Then when the participant registers, he can load this temporary key from Virgil Cloud and use to decrypt messages.

-We assume that channel creator have installed and initialized the E3Kit, and used snippet above to register.
+We assume that channel creator has installed and initialized the E3Kit, and used the snippet above to register.

 #### Create channel